xiehb-evolution/hybrid-effects/README.md

 The hybrid effect data was prepared using the R script of '2.
 F2 inheritance fragment processing and trait association preparation.R'.
 The results were stored in a MySQL table 'window100k_single_site_trait_stat_mutant_deviation_from_mean_all'.

-### 4.3 Exponential distribution of hybrid effect size and λ parameter estimation
+### 4.3 Exponential distribution of hybrid effect and λ parameter estimation

 The density plots of hybrid effect size are presented in the figure below, with figure A indicating the size distribution in males and figure B indicating the size distribution in females.
 All the data from 135 traits were combined to illustrate the exponential distributions of the hybrid effect size.